Table of Contents

 The total cost incurred by a payment gateway is the sum of three types of fee – set up fee, monthly fee, and transaction fee.
 You need to consider both the volume and value of your transactions to find the most cost-effective choice of payment gateway for your business.

 A transaction fee of 1% is not that high for most businesses, but when the value of transaction increases or if you are selling luxury goods you should go for a payment gateway offering their services at a fixed monthly fee and a low transaction fee.

-If you are selling to customers across the globe you need a payment gateway that supports international transactions.
+If you are selling to customers across the globe, you need a payment gateway like WooCommerce Paddle Payment that supports securable international transactions.
 Many payment gateways only support certain countries and currencies which leaves you with no option if you wish to trade in a country not supported by your payment gateway.

 Since most people like to purchase in their native currency you need to select a service that not only works for the residing country of your customers but that also accepts the relevant currencies.
 While making transactions with foreign countries you need to take a note of the fee charged by your payment gateway provider as they often vary from country to country.